accurateproject/accurate/docs/cdrstats.rst

 Principles of functionality:

-- Standalone component (can be started individually on remote hardware, isolated form other CGRateS compoenents).
+- Standalone component (can be started individually on remote hardware, isolated form other AccuRate compoenents).
 - Performance oriented.
 Should be able to process tens of thousands of CDRs per second.
 - Cache driven technology.
 But SaveInterval can be set to store this information on redis.